Favourited 17 times

-THE CABIN: separate from our main house we have a little cabin in which there is a full-sized futon that can be used as a sofa or a bed, and a loft with a queen-sized mattress.
-The cabin also has a small table, desk, chest of drawers, a small refrigerator, microwave and a hotplate.
-The cabin has electricity, and there is a TV and internet access.
+THE CABIN: Able to accommodate 1-2 people, separate from our main house is our cute a little cabin in which there is a full-sized futon that can be used as a sofa or a bed, and a loft with a full-sized futon (currently accessible by step ladder).
+The cabin also has a table, two chests of drawers, TV and internet access and a wee kitchenette with a tiny refrigerator, microwave, electric tea kettle, and a hotplate.
 The cabin is down one flight of stairs from the main house.
-There is NO SMOKING of any kind allowed inside the cabin.
-Our home is in an area with high danger of wildfires; there is NO SMOKING allowed on the porch of the cabin.
+There is **NO SMOKING** of any kind allowed inside the cabin.
+Our home is in an area with high danger of wildfires, thus there is also **NO SMOKING** allowed on the porch of the cabin.
 There is an area near the main house designated for smoking cigarettes.

 We are walking distance to a bakery, a grocery store, a coffee shop, an awesome yoga studio (where Ariel sometimes teaches), a community theater, a tiny library, three restaurants, and a bus stop, from which a 45 minute ride will get you to Santa Cruz.
 The bus stop is down hill from our house, about 3-minutes to walk there, 8 minutes to walk back up (depends on your fitness level!)
 Unfortunately as of this writing, there is no bus service to Big Basin Redwoods State Park, but we can help arrange a ride there, and if you decide to hike Big Basin to the Sea one weekend, Ariel will pick you up down at the beach (or she might want to come with you and let Matt pick us all up!)
 Some of the very-near-by attractions include Loch Lomond, a reservoir around which you can hike or rent boats to boat around in (no swimming) and a small island where you can have a picnic lunch; Fall Creek and Henry Cowell, two state parks with some nice hiking, picnic areas, big redwood trees, and some riverside beaches where you can take a dip in the San Lorenzo River; Roaring Camp Redwoods, a local park with narrow-gauge railroad (steam trains!) where you can hike, picnic, or even ride the train all the way down to the Santa Cruz Beach Boardwalk (an amusement park with roller coasters and other rides as well as a big arcade); a lesser known attraction near by is the Bigfoot Discovery Museum, that's a fun place to visit to learn about Big Foot lore.
 In Felton there are several restaurants, including the Felton Music Hall which has performances (a mix of many generes including local bands and internationally renowned artists.)
 We are also only a few hours drive away from other famous places in California such as Yosemite, Lake Tahoe, Mount Shasta, Napa Valley.